Tensor State Space-based Dynamic Multilayer Network Modeling: Case Studies

 The Integrated Crisis Early Warning System (ICEWS) dataset provides machine-coded records of political and socio-economic interactions among countries dating back to January 1991 \cite{boschee2015icews}.
 Each event in the dataset is represented as a quadruple: (source country, target country, event type, timestamp).
 The event types are categorized into four classes—verbal cooperation, material cooperation, verbal conflict, and material conflict—which range from the most cooperative to the most adversarial interactions.
 This dataset has been widely used for modeling multilayer dynamic networks, including in recent work such as \cite{loyal2023eigenmodel}.

-For our analysis, we focus on the 30 most prominent countries and examine their interactions over the period from 2009 to 2017.
-Each country is treated as a node, and each event type corresponds to a distinct layer.
-An event is represented as a directed edge from the source country to the target country in the corresponding layer.
-This formulation results in a dynamic multilayer network with $n=30$ nodes, $T=95$ time steps (one per month from January 2009), and $K=4$ layers (corresponding to the four event types).
-We define $\bcalX_{t,ijk}=1$ if at least one event of type $k$ occurred from source country $i$ to destination country $j$ during time step $t$, and $\bcalX_{t,ijk}=0$ otherwise.
-This binary representation allows us to apply our TSSDMN model to uncover latent temporal and cross-layer dynamics in international relations.
+We focus on the 30 most prominent countries from 2009 to 2017.
+Treating countries as nodes and event types as layers, we construct a dynamic multilayer network with $n=30$, $T=95$ (monthly), and $K=4$.
+The tensor entry $\bcalX_{t,ijk}$ is set to 1 if an event of type $k$ occurred from country $i$ to $j$ during month $t$, and 0 otherwise.
+This binary formulation allows our model to uncover latent dynamics in international relations.

 For the ICEWS dataset, we set the latent dimension $m=4$ for TSSDMN, based on the AIC-based model selection procedure described in Section~\ref{sec:parameter-selection}.
 The estimated latent factor matrix $\hat{\bC}_{1}$, which captures the behavior profiles of each country, is visualized in Figure~\ref{fig:case1-community}.
 Each column in $\hat{\bC}_{1}$ corresponds to a latent behavioral pattern, and each entry in row $i$, column $j$ reflects the degree to which country $i$ exhibits behavior pattern $j$.
-The latent features are constrained to be nonnegative, allowing for straightforward interpretation of memberships.
+The latent factors are constrained to be nonnegative, allowing for straightforward interpretation of memberships.
 Factor 1 appears to capture general, baseline behavior patterns shared across many countries.
 Factor 2 highlights distinctive interaction patterns centered around Libya and its related countries, corresponding to the Libyan civil war and NATO intervention.
 Factor 3 represents unique behaviors involving Egypt, Ukraine, and their neighboring countries, aligning with key events such as the Arab Spring and the 2013–2014 Ukrainian crisis.
 Factor 4 is associated with Iraq, Syria, and Ukraine, and reflects patterns influenced by the Arab Spring and the subsequent regional instability.